Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Dataset

-The 1000 genome project~\citep{1000genome-project} provides a reference for human variation, having reconstructed the genomes of 2,504 individuals across 26 different populations.
-The test case we have here, identifies mutational overlaps using data from the 1000 genomes project in order to provide a null distribution for rigorous statistical evaluation of potential disease-related mutations.
-This workflow (Figure~\ref{fig:1000genome} in Appendix~\ref{appx:workflow_diagrams}) is composed of five different tasks: (1) individuals – fetches and parses the Phase 3 data from the 1000 genomes project per chromosome; (2) populations -- fetches and parses six populations (African, Mixed American, East Asian, European, South Asian, and British) and a set of all individuals; (3) sifting -- computes the SIFT scores of all of the SNPs (single nucleotide polymorphisms) variants, as computed by the Variant Effect Predictor; (4) pair overlap mutations -- measures the overlap in mutations (SNPs) among pairs of individuals; and (5) frequency overlap mutations -- calculates the frequency of overlapping mutations across sub-samples of certain individuals.
+\paragraph{1000 Genome Workflow} The 1000 genome project~\citep{1000genome-project} provides a reference for human variation, having reconstructed the genomes of 2,504 individuals across 26 different populations.
+The test case we have here identifies mutational overlaps using data from the 1000 genomes project in order to provide a null distribution for rigorous statistical evaluation of potential disease-related mutations.
+This workflow (Figure~\ref{fig:1000genome} in Appendix~\ref{appx:workflow_diagrams}) is composed of five different tasks.